|Chase Community Solar

 At the Annual General Meeting of Southern Staffordshire Community Energy Ltd on Thursday 19th June the members agreed to change the name to Staffordshire Community Energy Ltd to reflect a broader vision of our potential activities.
 In addition changes to the rules were agreed to enable the Society to undertake further projects by enabling it to establish Special Project Funds of which the current St Giles Hospice and Whittington Village Hall PV projects are the first.
 We are currently awaiting approval of these changes by the Financial Conduct Authority.

 SSCE is delighted to be partnering GEN Community (another Community Benefit Society) in the delivery of a new Community Energy project.
 The project will fund the installation of solar photovoltaic panels on the roofs of around 20 schools across Staffordshire.
 It is also projected to provide a fair return to shareholders and the establishment of a Community Fund which SSCE will manage and distribute on GEN Community’s behalf to fund local energy projects in the Staffordshire area.

-The 25 schools which will receive free electricity from the panels include Willows Primary and the Friary in Lichfield; Chase Terrace Technology College, Erasmus Darwin Academy, and Holly Grove primary in Burntwood; and Greysbrooke Primary in Shenstone.
-Five schools in Tamworth will also benefit as will schools in Cannock, Stafford and other parts of Staffordshire.
+Panels have already been installed on the Friary School in Lichfield and Millfield School in Tamworth.
+Other schools which are expected to benefit from the scheme are The Willows Primary in Lichfield; Chase Terrace Technology College, Erasmus Darwin Academy, Holly Grove Primary in Burntwood, and Greysbrooke Primary in Shenstone.
+Four other schools in Tamworth should also benefit as will schools in Cannock, Stafford and other parts of Staffordshire.